truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Multi-Node Multi-Disk (MNMD) multi-mode configuration.

 For more information on MinIO multi-mode configurations see [MinIO Single-Node Multi-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd).
 MinIO recommends using MNMD (distributed) for enterprise-grade performance and scalability.

 ## Adding MinIO Enterprise App
 Community members can add and use the MinIO Enterprise app or the default community version.

 {{< include file="/static/includes/AddMinioEnterpriseTrain.md" >}}

-## First Steps
+## Befor You Begin
 Complete these steps for every system (node) in the cluster.

-Assign four sequential IP addresses or host names such as **minio1.*mycompany.com*** through **minio4.*mycompany.com*** to the TrueNAS SCALE system.
+Assign four sequential IP addresses or host names such as **minio1.*mycompany.com*** through **minio4.*mycompany.com*** to the TrueNAS system.
 If you assign IP address numbers such as *#.#.#.*100 - 103 or *#.#.#.134 - .137, you can use these in the command string in the **Multi Mode** field.
 If not using sequential IP addresses, use sequentially numbered host names.
 Add network settings using either the **Network** screen.
 Enter host names on the **Global Configuration** screen.